mikewatters/html300-project/README.md

 # Proof of concept for stories website

-At my workplace, we have a website for telling our customers' stories.
+At my workplace, we have a website for telling our customers' success stories.
 When we put together the website a few years ago, we didn't have many development resources available, so we hastily threw it together using an existing template from another part of the website.
 The template is kind of boring, and it has some CSS and user experience issues, especially on mobile.
 There are also some features we would like to be able to integrate, particularly on pages that incorporate a video.

 For my project, I would like to develop a proof of concept for the website that demonstrates one way it could be designed.
 I am inspired by modern storytelling